zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 2. Pick a Number, Any Number.

     * When a user enters a number in the input:
-      * On Submit, fetch a math fact about that number
+      * On Change, fetch a math fact about that number
       * Try adding a validation so that a user can't submit a non-number
       * Show it on the screen in the `#random-math-fact` div